jesusmartinez-garcia/2020-01-21-colchester-workshop/abstracts/soicher.md

+---
+layout: default
+permalink: /abstracts/soicher
+---

+## Leonard Soicher

-Exploiting graph symmetry in the computation of chromatic number
+### Exploiting graph symmetry in the computation of chromatic number

 I will discuss the recent GRAPE package functionality which exploits the automorphism group of a graph in the computation of its chromatic